-- A physical disk is not visible in the BIOS Configuration Utility or is offline on page 49. - A physical disk is highlighted red at the BIOS Configuration Utility or Ctrl R on page 49.
+- A physical disk is not visible in the BIOS Configuration Utility or is offline. - A physical disk is highlighted red at the BIOS Configuration Utility or Ctrl R.

 A physical disk is not visible in the BIOS Configuration Utility or is offline